Aymen568/CoT_health_monit/README.md

         - Ecg-module-ad8232-heart-pulse-rate-sensor
         - LCD

+## Implementation

+We followed a comprehensive guide for installing and configuring the Wildfly server, focusing on steps outlined for Azure virtual machine deployment.
+The guide covered essential tasks such as certificate provisioning and network configuration.

+Regarding the sensor components, the Arduino code responsible for collecting sensor data is located in the embedding folder.
+The reader.py file is dedicated to implementing the UART protocol for serial communication.
+Another file manages the communication between the sensor and the broker through the Raspberry Pi.

+For the client side, the 'health monitoring/Web-App' folder contains detailed information about both the front-end and back-end implementations.
+Within the Health Monitoring section, the middleware architecture is documented as the final component of the system.

 ## Deployment Server

 We used A virtual machines from Microsoft Azure Cloud for running the project.
 (Basically, Azure provides us with a 100$ to use them to try the different Azure products).